Bbmarkus02/HubPal/README.md

 BTW.
 We have these: hubpal.org and hubpal.eth

-# Hubpal.org — Project Summary (Latest refined: 08.15 - 11 pm)
+# Hubpal.org — Project Summary featuring ENS, ChainLink, and PYUSD

 A decentralized project creation, curation, and management platform.
 In simpler uses, it’s a **crowdfunding platform with milestone-based funding releases**, where funds are only unlocked as deliverables are completed.